 However, for the purposes of modelling, it is assumed that staffing costs for IOM will continue to be cost neutral due as the efficiencies achieved by a multi-agency approach are assumed to offset the additional costs of working with additional non-statutory clients.

 There are ongoing premises costs of approximately £16k met by Probation.
-There would be set up costs of approximately £11k for project support, provided by the Council IOM Manager.
+The set up costs of approximately £11k for project initiation (provided by IOM manager) will be met by the Council